PaulAngus/cloudstack-docs/docs/source/installguide/configuration.rst

    nothing on the storage (ex. you have an empty SAN volume or an empty NFS share).
 Adding the storage to CloudStack will destroy any existing data.

 #.
-Log in to the CloudStack UI (see `“Log In to the UI” <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/latest/ui.html#log-in-to-the-ui>`_).
+Log in to the CloudStack UI :ref:`log-in-to-ui`.

 #.
 In the left navigation, choose Infrastructure.
 In Zones, click View
    More, then click the zone in which you want to add the primary